0xM3R/cgPwn/README.md

 # cgPwn - Cyber Grand Pwnage Box
- This is a ubuntu VM tailored for hardware hacking, RE and Wargaming.
+ This is a Ubuntu VM tailored for hardware hacking, RE and Wargaming.

 ## Tools included
 *  Pwndbg